 – Darker skin as the individual matures.

-– Larger and longer horns on the head (up to 5”/13 cm); the horns get bold over time because of fights.
+– Larger and longer horns on the head (up to 5”/13 cm).
+The horns get bold over time because of fights.

-– Single medial horn on the forehead, and a bump over each eye socket and behind each ear.
+– Single medial horn on the forehead, and a bump over each eye socket (and behind each ear).

 – Smaller (700 kg on average; 4-5 m in height).

-– Lighter skin.
+– Has lighter skin.

 – The cow’s horns turn inwards and are well tufted.